WebAssembly/spec/proposals/reference-types/Overview.md

 * Do we need to impose constraints on the order of imports, to stratify section dependencies?
 Should type import and export be separate sections instead?

-* Do we need a nullable `(ref opt $t)` type to allow use with locals etc.?
+* Do we need a nullable `(optref $t)` type to allow use with locals etc.?
 Could a `(nullable T)` type constructor work instead?
   - Unclear how `nullable` constructor would integrate exactly.
 Would it only allow (non-nullable) reference types as argument?
 Does this require a kind system?
 Should `anyref` be different from `(nullable anyref)`, or the latter disallowed?
-What about `anyfunc`?
+What about `funcref`?
   - Semantically, thinking of `(nullable T)` as `T | nullref` could answer these questions, but we cannot support arbitrary unions in Wasm.

 * Should we add `(new)` definitional type to enable Wasm modules to define new types, too?